Death With Dignity in Minnesota

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states that allow terminally ill patients to receive aid in dying.

-Spurred by Maynard's decision and the resulting publicity, Minnesota lawmakers first introduced an aid-in-dying bill in 2015.
-Now, in the 2025-2026 legislative session, the Minnesota legislature is considering another death with dignity bill called the Minnesota End-of-Life Option Act (numbered SF 3215 in the state senate and HF 2998 in the house of representatives).
-If passed, the new law would allow terminally ill patients who meet certain requirements to request life-ending medication.
+Spurred by Maynard's decision and the resulting publicity, Minnesota lawmakers first introduced a medical aid-in-dying bill in 2015.
+Most recently, in the 2025-2026 legislative session, the Minnesota legislature considered another death with dignity bill called the Minnesota End-of-Life Option Act (numbered SF 3215 in the state senate and HF 2998 in the house of representatives).
+However, the bills failed to advance out of committee before the deadline.
+If it had passed, the law would have functioned much like Oregon's Death With Dignity Act, allowing terminally ill patients who met certain requirements to request and use life-ending medication.

-This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Minnesota's proposed law.
+This article first clarifies some confusing language related to death with dignity laws and then sets out some steps Minnesotans can take to bring a medical aid in dying law to their state.

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" has become a more accepted way to refer to this process.

 You might also see the phrase "right to die" used in place of "medical aid in dying" or "death with dignity."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Minnesota advance health care directive.
-(See the end of this article for more information.)
+For information about appointing a health care agent and making known your own wishes for medical care at the end of life, see the Living Wills & Medical Powers of Attorney section of Nolo.com.

 Learn More